Skip to content

 Liability

-1. Digitalique is only liable for direct damage caused by gross negligence or intent on the part of Digitalique, and not for more than the amount paid to Digitalique by the insurer or up to a maximum of the invoice amount or €1,000 if the invoice amount exceeds €1,000.
+1. Digitalique is only liable for direct damages resulting from gross negligence or willful misconduct by Digitalique, and not exceeding the amount disbursed by the insurer to Digitalique, or up to a maximum of the invoice amount or €1,000, if the invoice amount exceeds €1,000.

 2. Direct damage is understood to mean exclusively: